golang/website/_content/doc/go1.26.md

 The new [`Transport.NewClientConn`](/pkg/net/http#Transport.NewClientConn) method returns a client connection to an HTTP server.
-Most users should continue to use [`Transport.RoundTrip`](/pkg/net/http#Transport.RoundTrip) to make requests, which manages a pool of connection.
+Most users should continue to use [`Transport.RoundTrip`](/pkg/net/http#Transport.RoundTrip) to make requests, which manages a pool of connections.
-`NewClientConn` is useful for users who need to implement their own conection management.
+`NewClientConn` is useful for users who need to implement their own connection management.

 #### [`net/http/httptest`](/pkg/net/http/httptest/)